commaai/calib_challenge/README.md

 Deliverable
 -----

 Your deliverable is the 5 labels called 5.txt to 9.txt.
+These labels should be a 2D array that contains the pitch and yaw angles of the direction of travel (in camera frame) of every frame of the respective videos.
 Zip them up and e-mail it to givemeajob@comma.ai.

 Evaluation
 -----